 \subsection{The strength of blue peaks in Ly$\alpha$ emission at $z\simeq5-6$}

 At lower redshifts ($z\lesssim 5$), Ly$\alpha$ profiles generally show a weak peak blueward of the systemic redshift \citep[e.g.,][]{Jaskot2014,Henry2015,Yang2017,Gazagnes2020,Izotov2020,Hayes2021,Matthee2021}.
-Such blue peak Ly$\alpha$ emission usually originates from Ly$\alpha$ photons that have diffused through the near side of the outflowing gas \citep[e.g.,][]{Verhamme2006,Verhamme2015,Gronke2016,Ouchi2020,Li2022}.
+Such blue peak Ly$\alpha$ emission usually originates from Ly$\alpha$ photons that have diffused through the near side of the outflowing gas \citep[e.g.,][]{Verhamme2006,Verhamme2015,Gronke2016,Ouchi2020,Li2022b}.
 At $z>5$, due to the high IGM density, the blue peak Ly$\alpha$ emission should be strongly attenuated by resonant scattering from residual neutral hydrogen even in regions that have been reionized \citep{Gunn1965}.
-However, potential blue peak detections have been presented in four galaxies at $z\gtrsim6$ \citep{Hu2016,Matthee2018,Songaila2018,Bosman2020,Meyer2021}, implying that these systems have atypically strong blue Ly$\alpha$ emission (perhaps due to inflows) or are surrounded by intergalactic gas with a higher ionized hydrogen fraction than is typical (perhaps due to hard local radiation fields; e.g., \citealt{Mason2020}).
+However, potential blue peak detections have been presented in four galaxies at $z\gtrsim6$ \citep{Hu2016,Matthee2018,Songaila2018,Bosman2020,Meyer2021}.
+This implies that these systems may be surrounded by intergalactic gas with a higher ionized hydrogen fraction than is typical, perhaps due to hard local radiation fields \citep[e.g.,][]{Mason2020,Torralba-Torregrosa2024}.
+Another potential explanation is that these galaxies have atypically strong blue Ly$\alpha$ emission due to inflowing gas \citep[e.g.,][]{Trebitsch2016,Ao2020,Li2022a}.
 How commonly blue-sided Ly$\alpha$ emission appears at $z\simeq5-6$ (when the IGM is mostly ionized) is not yet known, making it challenging to physically interpret any detections that emerge at $z\gtrsim6$.

 We characterize blue peaks in the $79$ Ly$\alpha$ emitters with H$\alpha$-based systemic redshifts at $z\simeq5-6$.
 Here we aim to constrain the strength of Ly$\alpha$ emission on the blue side of the line center.
 To do this, we quantify the ratio of Ly$\alpha$ that is blueward of the systemic redshift to that redward (hereafter the blue-to-red flux ratio), by integrating the Ly$\alpha$ flux at velocities $-1000$ to $0$~km~s$^{-1}$ of the Ly$\alpha$ resonance and at $0$ to $+1000$~km~s$^{-1}$.
 The integration range is chosen to be similar with the literature \citep[e.g.,][]{Matthee2018,Matthee2021,Hayes2021}.